Selling Your Services to Support Your Buyers and Your Team

 Even though sales and marketing are distinctly different disciplines, they are closely related and should be well integrated in a company.
 For sales purposes, it is important to understand the marketing concept of “the buyer’s journey” and the three stages of awareness, consideration, and decision.

-In order to sell effectively, it is critical that as a salesperson you understand how people buy and are able to put yourself into your buyer’s shoes.
+In order for selling your services to be effective, it is critical that as a salesperson you understand how people buy and are able to put yourself into your buyer’s shoes.
 The selling process should mirror the buying process.

 Keeping this in mind, we can correlate the buyer’s journey with the sales funnel.
 The awareness stage of the buyer’s journey relates to the top of the sales funnel.
 The buyer’s consideration stage happens in the middle of the funnel, and the stage when a buyer makes a final decision is the bottom of the sales funnel.

 To make sure your sales funnel is closely aligned with the buyer’s journey, ask yourself the following questions:

 How do your buyers gain awareness of your business and the products or services you provide?